 New Caledonia is the worlds’ largest lagoon, and it meets the expectations.
 The beaches are fantastic.
 I loved the calm and serenity.
-The marine life is fascinating.
+Marine life is fascinating.
 But that’s when there is no cruise boat around.
 It’s a different picture when hundreds of people suddenly join in the postcard.
 More individuals in the water mean less wildlife and less visibility.

 What happens when you double the number of people in one place in one day?
 Nothing good.
 I know tourism is never good for the environment but as a small group, we can always try to reduce our impact.
-Bringing suddenly hundreds of tourists in natural places is a lot worse than usual tourism.
-New Caledonians have started to realise this and now reduce the access to some endangered places when a cruise boat has arrived.
+Bringing suddenly hundreds of tourists to natural places is a lot worse than usual tourism.
+New Caledonians have started to realise this and now reduce access to some endangered places when a cruise boat has arrived.

 Views from the plane

 That’s a bonus: I found it stunning to discover the islands from the plane.
 The views on the lagoons are unbelievable.
 It’s only a short flight to go from one island to another, and there are great views all the way.